Trending Topics

 Part 3: What to Do When You Don’t Know What to Do

 We are continuing with this series as it seems like it’s really resonating with people and it’s also resonating with me.
 Even as I write this today, I am finding these reminders so helpful!
-Please check out Part 1 and 2.
+Please check out Part 1 and Part 2.
 Part 3 is a bit more esoteric and works with more intangible energies, and sometimes that is the most powerful way to move through a stuck place—literally knowing we are all energy and that if we allow and follow that energetic guidance, the way forward will become more clear.

 1. Prayer.
 I used to think that prayer meant I had to be on my knees and in church, as I grew up Catholic.
 I now know that prayer can look different for everyone.
 For me, it often looks like being in a quiet place, closing my eyes, making an intentional connection to a higher power, asking for guidance, and then listening.
 The listening is the most important part.
 I personally also like to add something like, “Please send me guidance on my next steps in a really obvious way that I can understand.”
 I find this helpful as I think we are all given signs all the time, but we may not even know that signs are coming our way!
 LOL.